yujinyuz/jinyuz.dev/content/weekly-journal/journey-1/index.md

 would be around 19:00 after dinner.

+[^1]: Creating titles were inspired from watching Big Bang Theory and Young Sheldon
-[^1]: I kinda forgot to include that I attended an online talk on celebrating Women's month this
+[^2]: I kinda forgot to include that I attended an online talk on celebrating Women's month this
     March.
 It was a great experience to just listen to women in tech and how they got themselves in this field!
-[^2]: I hope they would do something about this where the smoke emitted is already dangerous, what
+[^3]: I hope they would do something about this where the smoke emitted is already dangerous, what
     more of the fact that the color of the smoke is black!